RepairKnowledge

 Hyaluronic Acid (HA)

-MRI: High water content HA appears bright on T2-weighted images, providing excellent contrast against surrounding tissue.
+MRI: High water content HA (Hyaluronic Acid — sugar molecule naturally in skin, holds water) appears bright on T2-weighted images, providing excellent contrast against surrounding tissue.
 MRI is particularly sensitive for detecting HA residue.

 Ultrasound: HA appears as hypoechoic to anechoic round deposits with clear boundaries.
 Contrast against surrounding edematous tissue may be lower than MRI.